lis05/Cotton/README.md

 This idea could be expanded further.
 What if a certain operator was used to actually make a copy of the object?
 Therefore, passing by value to a function would need that operator, but passing by reference wouldn't.

 What if there were operators both for passing by value and by reference?
 Sounds pretty interesting.

+## Personal thoughts <a name="personalthoughts"></a>
+First of all, I want to write how Cotton became a reality:

+So, during my first university semester, we had one course called "intro to the computer science".
+In approximately november 2023, we had a very interesting subject mentioned on that course.

+The subject was about a stack based machine that was used to evaluate expressions.
+Later, we learned that such a machine could be used to execute programs with loops, ifs, and simple functions.
+That's when an idea had occured in my mind.
+"Hell, why don't I try to actually implement that machine?"

+I spent an entire day implementing it.
+It was weird, but in the end, it worked, and i was able to print "hello world" using it, as well as to write some simple loops like fibonacci numbers.

+That was when I realized that making a programming language was no longer impossible for me.
+It was hard, extremely hard, but possible.

+... (a few weeks later) ...

+The winter exams had ended, and I had a few weeks of holidays.
+A fun thought visited my mind.

+"hey, I don't know how to parse syntax of a complex programming language like C....... what if I didn't have to parse something as complex?
+What if my language had.... let's say.... keywords before each instruction? that was I would be able to parse every single instruction correctly, and I could actually make it work".

+That was how my second project about programming languages was begun.
+I had an idea of making all instructions in the language of form (keyword arg1 arg2 arg3).
+For example, (add 1 5), (call print "hello world"), (set x (add x 1)).
+It was relatively easy to parse such a syntax.

+I liked the idea of a language being very simple (like Lua).
+I also had a lot of brackets in my language.
+So, I decided to call it Brua2 (BRackets + lUA = BRUA).
+Why 2?
+I don't remember actually.
+I think it was because it was my second project related to programming languages.
+Or maybe there was Brua already.

+Fun thing about Brua2 was that I realized that there already was a programming language with a similar idea of using brackets, namely Lisp.

+I finished Brua2 in about 2-3 weeks.
+It was working, but it was done very unprofessionally, and I felt as if I could do more.

+That's when I decided to experiment with parsers.
+I didn't know how formal grammars worked, but I had a general understanding of it.
+So, I tried implementing such a parser, with syntax very similar to the syntax of Cotton.

+It was a success.
+The parser worked, and it did so quite well.
+Better than I expected actually.
+That motivated me to continue developing that "project", so I began writing some very simply runtime.
+(Un)fortunatelly, I didn't have much time for that, since the semester had already started.

+But the idea of writing a more complex programming language never left me.
+It was growing strong, and I began thinking about it almost immidiatelly after the semester started.
+I spent a lot of time thinking, designing, imagining, and simply developing a sketch of my new programming language.

+At the beginning, it looked more like an improved version of Brua2: better syntax, better runtime.
+But it was still awful.
+So I kept thinking.

+When the semster ended, I began actually writing some .idea files for my language.
+I decided to call it Cotton because it was supposed to be as easy and lightweight as is cotton in real life. (unfortunatelly, at the time I didn't know that a lot of projects already had that name).

+I've spent hundreds of human hours working on Cotton.
+Designing it, writing code, testing it, rewriting it again and again.
+I've changed so many things so many times that I can't even count them anymore.

+So, summing it all up.
+Cotton was worth all the work I've put into it.
+It is a huge project that made me learn a lot of stuff about computer science and software engineering.
+My code became much clearer.
+I learned a few usefull tools along the way too.
+Basically, I became a better programmer.